Bumblebee (Transformers)

-Bumblebee is a fictional robot character appearing in the many installments of the Transformers franchise.
-The character is a member of the Autobots — a group of sentient, self-configuring, modular, extraterrestrial robotic lifeforms.
+Bumblebee, also called Goldbug and B-127, is a fictional robot character appearing in the many installments of the Transformers franchise.
+The character is a member of the Autobots, a group of sentient transforming extraterrestrial robotic lifeforms.
+In the original line of toys and in the animated series, Bumblebee can transform into a small yellow Volkswagen Beetle.
+The live-action film versions of Bumblebee are instead depicted as transforming into a yellow Chevrolet Camaro.